Home > Heating > When Should You Actually Use Emergency Heat?

 Let’s talk about the bottom line.
 While emergency heat is a great safety net, relying on it for any length of time can do some serious damage to your budget.
 It’s designed for true emergencies, not as a primary heat source, and your utility bill will quickly reflect that.
 Understanding the financial side of things can help you make smarter decisions when the temperature drops and you’re tempted to flip that switch.
 Think of it as a spare tire for your car—it’ll get you where you need to go, but you wouldn’t want to drive on it for a week.
 The sticker shock from an energy bill after using emergency heat is real, and it’s often the first clue homeowners have that their heat pump isn’t working correctly.
 It’s a costly signal that your system needs professional attention.
 This section will break down exactly why it’s so expensive, what you can expect to see on your bill, and the long-term financial impact of depending on this backup feature.
 Knowing these details will not only save you money but also help you keep your entire heating system in better shape for years to come.
 It’s all about being prepared and knowing when to call for help instead of pushing a button that offers a temporary—and expensive—fix.

-How Much More Energy Does It Use?
+How Much More Energy Does It Really Use?

 The short answer is: a lot.
 Emergency heat typically uses electric resistance coils to generate heat, which is a far more energy-intensive process than how your heat pump normally operates.
 A heat pump’s job is to move heat from one place to another, which is incredibly efficient.
 Your emergency heat system, on the other hand, has to create heat from scratch.
 As one expert puts it, running emergency heat is very expensive because these backup systems use significantly more energy than a properly working heat pump.
 This is why it’s crucial to have your residential HVAC system checked if you find yourself needing it.

-What to Expect on Your Next Energy Bill
+Preparing for Your Next Energy Bill

 If you’ve had to run your emergency heat for more than a few hours, brace yourself for your next energy bill.
 It’s not an exaggeration to say it can double or even triple your typical heating costs for that period.
 Using emergency heat will make your electric bill much higher than using the standard heat pump mode.
 This is often the first sign homeowners notice that something is wrong with their system.
 If you get a bill that seems unusually high, think back to whether your emergency heat was running.
 It’s a clear indicator that your primary system isn’t pulling its weight and needs a professional diagnosis.